Before scheduling a new project on the Project Planner, make sure you have the following set up:

 View the Project Dashboard in Time to see how many hours your budget covers for each role.

-2. Building out Your Project Schedule
+2. Build out Your Project Schedule

 Let's head over to the Planner to create a plan for the project.

-1. Viewing your project's budget
+1. View your project's budget (if you created one)